Len42/Synth/modules/Mixer2/README.md

 <img src="Mixer2.jpg" style="float:right">

 ### Features
-- Two-channel mixer for audio or CV signals
+- Two-channel mixer with 3 inputs per channel
-- Each channel has 3 inputs with faders and an output level control
+- Inputs are DC coupled so it can be used with CV or audio signals
-- When channel 1 output is unplugged it is normalled to mix with channel 2, giving 6 inputs mixed to one output
+- Input faders and output level controls
-- Level indicator LED for each channel shows when the output level exceeds 5 V (nominal max for audio signals)
+- Channel 1 output is normalled to mix with channel 2 when unplugged, to mix 6 inputs to one output
-- [features]
+- Level indicator LED for each channel shows when the output level exceeds +/- 5 V (nominal max level for audio signals)

 ### Notes
 [notes]